elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_34.md

 ## Introduction

-Make a gesture recognition car.
+This is a simple car.
+We can install gesture recognition sensors on the car to control the car’s driving route based on gestures.

 ![](./images/case_34_01.png)